SUBMISSION DEADLINE: 18 June 2014, 23:59 UTC/GMT

 Please note: All entries must be uploaded to the online submission system.
 No discs or drives will be accepted.

-SIGGRAPH Asia 2013 Emerging Technologies is a peer-reviewed demonstration.
-All submissions to Emerging Technologies will be reviewed by the program committee and external reviewers, which is a team of industry, research, and academic professionals in the fields of graphics, computer-human interactions, display systems, computing, entertainment, design, systems engineering, interface devices, art, and related fields.
+SIGGRAPH Asia 2014 Emerging Technologies is a peer-reviewed demonstration.
+All submissions to the program will be reviewed by the program committee and external reviewers, which consists of industry, research, and academic professionals in the fields of graphics, computer-human interactions, display systems, computing, entertainment, design, systems engineering, interface devices, art, and related fields.
 Reviewing is single-blind, i.e., the names of the reviewers are hidden from the author.
 If your work is not accepted, that is not a reflection on its quality.
 Because of space limitations, we are able to accept only a limited number of pieces.

 Submissions will be reviewed soon after the submission deadline.
 Notification of acceptance or rejection will be sent via email in August.